 As I gave the stupid couch another shove, I remembered one of the first times I came over to your house.
 We had gone out a few times when you blew me off for a week or so, to hang out with that (disgusting excuse of a person) stripper ex of yours.
 You tried to make it up to me and I gave you the cold shoulder…for a hot second.
 You won me over and so there I was in your apartment, in what you called your “livingroom / kitchen”.
 You opened up your couch and we laid there falling asleep to The Craft.
 One of the first times you were my big spoon.
 Even in the beginning we never met up to fuck or make out.
 We often just cuddled and slept next to each other.
 So very intimate so early.
 It’s like we just wanted to be near one another.

 A few more hard scrapes on the concrete, as I thought about the role this ugly couch played in the first time I met your mom.
 We were only about 3 months in, and you were sad because your twin had just left on a months long eurotrip.
 You were mean to me all day that day, for the first time ever, and I didn’t know how to handle it.
 (It took me so long to understand that relationships shouldn’t consist of one partner beating down the other because something in their life isn’t where they want it to be.)
-So there we laid, in your bed watching a movie on your laptop.
-Then your mom showed up unannounced, and I scrambled to set us up on the couch in the living kitchen.
+So there we laid, in your bed watching a movie on your laptop, when your mom showed up unannounced, and I scrambled to set us up on the couch in the living kitchen.
 But it was obvious that we weren’t in there -the couch was full of clothes.
 Your mom was so annoyed and made you move your shit so she could sit.
 You introduced us, and I’m sure your mom knew right away that I was some skinny little gay girl you were seeing.
 She wasn’t rude or friendly, but she was intimidating in that mom way.